spslater/ppfchecklist/README.md

 Can move items between 2 different lists.
 Useful if a new sublist is created like going from `tvshows` to `animated` and `live action`.

+### Delete
+Can delete items from a list if no longer being tracked.

 ## Contributing
 Help is greatly appreciated.
 First check if there are any issues open that relate to what you want to help with.
 Also feel free to make a pull request with changes / fixes you make.